opencv/opencv/modules/ml/doc/random_trees.rst

     :param nactive_vars: The size of the randomly selected subset of features at each tree node and that are used to find the best split(s).
 If you set it to 0 then the size will be set to the square root of the total number of features.

-    :param max_num_of_trees_in_the_forest: The maximum number of trees in the forest (suprise, suprise).
+    :param max_num_of_trees_in_the_forest: The maximum number of trees in the forest (surprise, surprise).
 Typically the more trees you have the better the accuracy.
 However, the improvement in accuracy generally diminishes and asymptotes pass a certain number of trees.
 Also to keep in mind, the number of tree increases the prediction time linearly.

     :param forest_accuracy: Sufficient accuracy (OOB error).